JamesRamm/tucluster/README.rst

 - Start the server: ``gunicorn tucluster.app``
 - Start a celery worker: ``celery -A qflow worker -l info``

-I reccomend installing HTTPie to interact on the command line:
+I reccomend installing HTTPie to interact on the command line.

-``http localhost:8000/models`` - return metadata on all tuflow models ``http POST localhost:8000/models @/path/to/model_data.zip`` - Upload a zip folder containing all inputs for a Tuflow model ``http localhost:8000/models/{name}`` - return metadata on a single model